Scholars and Senior fellows

 Mr. Tokuchi holds a MA in Chinese economy from Stanford University and a BA from Beijing University.
 He has edited two books: “Chinese SOEs’ Overseas IPOs” and “Restructuring of the Chinese Enterprises”.
 In 2009, he was awarded the China Friendship Award, China’s highest award for foreigners who have made outstanding contributions to China’s economic and social progress.

-LtGen Masayuki Hironaka (Ret.) is a senior adviser at ITOCHU Corporation, a general trading company, and a senior fellow at the Rebuild Japan Initiative Foundation (RJIF) and the Sasakawa Peace Foundation USA (SPF USA) in Washington DC.
+LtGen Masayuki Hironaka (Ret.) is a senior adviser at ITOCHU Corporation, a general trading company.
 Prior to his retirement in 2014, he was the commander of Air Training Command.
 Hironaka was born in 1955 in Yamaguchi Prefecture, Japan.
 He entered the Japan Air Self-Defense Force (JASDF) as a graduate of the National Defense Academy.
 He was assigned to numerous operational, command, and staff positions, serving as the director of Personnel and Training Department, Air Staff Office, the director of Operations Department, Joint Staff Office, the commander of Western Sector Air Defense Force, and the commander of Air Support Command.
 He received a master’s degree from the Johns Hopkins School of Advanced International Studies (SAIS), and was a research fellow at the Center for Strategic and International Studies (CSIS) and the Center for International Security and Cooperation (CISAC), Stanford University.

 Director of the MIT Media Lab